Resonant Spin Hall Effect of Light in Random Photonic Arrays: Introduction

 \section{Introduction}

 The spin Hall effect (SHE) refers to a spin accumulation on the lateral surfaces of electric current carrying materials \cite{Dyakonov1971, Hirsch1999, Kato2004, Sinova2004}.
 In contrast to the standard Hall effect, the SHE does not require any magnetic field but relies on the existence of a spin-orbit interaction.
 In the optical context, the SHE has a counterpart known as the SHE of light.
 Analogously to its electronic version, the SHE of light manifests itself by a transverse shift of right- or left-handed circularly-polarized beams in the plane perpendicular to the direction of propagation \cite{Ling17}.
 This effect typically arises as a result of the small coupling between the beam polarization and field gradient \cite{Bliokh15, Cardano15, Aiello15}.
-Spin Hall effects of light have been described in various optical systems, such as dielectric interfaces \cite{Hosten08, Qin09, Gorodetski12}, gradient-index materials \cite{Dooghin92, Liberman92, Onoda04}, non-paraxial beams \cite{Haefner09, Herrera10, Roy14}, plasmonic systems \cite{Gorodetski12, Xiao2015, Yu2021} or for beams propagating along curved optical trajectories \cite{Bliokh08}.
-Although naturally small, the SHE is customarily measured by means of the technique of weak quantum measurements \cite{Dressel14, Dennis12, Hosten08, Qin09, Gorodetski12}.
+Spin Hall effects of light have been described in various optical systems, such as dielectric interfaces \cite{Hosten08, Qin09, Gorodetski12}, gradient-index materials \cite{Dooghin92, Liberman92, Onoda04}, non-paraxial beams \cite{Haefner09, Herrera10, Roy14}, surface plasmonic systems \cite{Gorodetski12, Xiao2015, Yu2021} or for beams propagating along curved optical trajectories \cite{Bliokh08}.
+Although naturally small, such optical shifts are customarily measured by means of the technique of weak quantum measurements \cite{Dressel14, Dennis12, Hosten08, Qin09, Gorodetski12}.
+Furthermore, they are nowadays extensively studied in the context of structured materials such as photonic crystals, metasurfaces or metamaterials, whose peculiar properties can be exploited to enhance the shift by several orders of magnitudes \cite{Luo2011, Zhang2013, Wen2017, Feng2018, Puentes2018, Chen2020, Rho2022}.